sftpplus/sftpplus-docs/src/doc_source/developer/python-api-event-handler.rst

 `onStart(configuration)` and `onStop()` methods are only called for the instance running in the main process.

+Most custom extension are created to only handle a few event IDs.
+You can set the list of event IDs that can be handled by your extension via the `TARGET_EVENTS` instance member.
+The `TARGET_EVENTS` is accessed after `onStart(configuration)`.

 The code for the event handler needs to be placed in a Python file (module) inside the `extension/` folder from the SFTPPlus installation folder.